 Welcome to ianfraser.org, the website of journalist, blogger and broadcaster Ian Fraser.
 I write about business, finance, politics and economics for publishers including Financial Times, BBC News, The Sunday Times, The Herald/Sunday Herald, Thomson Reuters and Dow Jones.
-I am currently writing a book about Royal Bank of Scotland/NatWest, which is to be published by Birlinn in August 2013.
+My book Shredded: The Rise and Fall of The Royal Bank of Scotland, will be published on 6 March 2014.

 Recent projects have included researching and helping to produce documentary programs about the banking and financial crisis for the BBC.
 These have included RBS: Inside The Bank That Ran Out of Money, shown on BBC1 and BBC2 in autumn 2011, and shortlisted for a BAFTA award.

 I’m available for freelance assignments including research, writing, commissioning and editing.
 Sectors covered include banking, financial markets, investment management, economics, globalization, corporate finance, mergers & acquisitions, energy and renewables.
 Strengths include excellent contacts in business and finance and the ability to make complex subjects accessible to a general audience.